IBM/event-automation/_ep_1.0/07-advanced-flows/02-deploying-dev-purposes.md

 3. Check that the status of this job is `RUNNING` and take note of the corresponding `job id`.

-4. Execute the following command that triggers the generation of a savepoint without stopping the job.
+4. Execute the following command that triggers the generation of a savepoint without stopping the job:

    ```sql
    kubectl exec -it ${FLINK_JOB_MANAGER} -- /opt/flink/bin/flink savepoint --type canonical <job id>